adnanattar/animal-script/README.md

 ```

 ## Usage
-To use AnimalScript, simply run the animal-script command followed by your AnimalScript code.
-For example: <br>
+To use AnimalScript, simply run the animal-script command followed by your AnimalScript code. <br> For example: <br>
 ```bash
 animal-script my_script.animal
 ```